-Proud to be 63 and stronger than ever, Ursula Pong isn’t giving up on her goals – including travelling the world and teaching the next generation the benefits of being fit and healthy
+Proud to be 63 and stronger than ever, Ursula Pong isn’t giving up on her goals – including travelling the world and teaching the next generation the benefits of being fit and healthy.
+Instead, she’s living out loud.

 Ursula Pong’s resume reads like most people’s bucket list.

 After graduating from Ontario’s University of Waterloo, she taught in Toronto for several years before moving overseas, where she has remained for the past 33 years.
-Currently a high school physical health educator and health teacher specializing in fitness classes at Singapore American School, she has made a career of imparting the importance of physical activity on generations young and old.
+Currently, a high school physical health educator and health teacher specializing in fitness classes at Singapore American School, she has made a career of imparting the importance of physical activity to generations young and old.

 To date, she’s visited more than 50 countries, most recently visiting the beautiful islands of Hawaii, one of her favourite destinations.